 - If you are already tracking the select_promotion event (that tracks banners in your e-commerce store) and purchase (both of these events are part of the e-commerce setup), you can create an audience where both events happen in sequence within the same session.

 - Or you can create an event when a visitor stays for 60 seconds on a page and scrolls down below 50% of the page height.
 That could be your custom definition of an “engaged user”.

 And these are just several examples.
 The limit here is your own imagination.

 #5.
 Data modeling

 This is controversial.
 Some might consider this as a benefit, others as a limitation.

-Our data quality is constantly declining and that’s the truth we have to accept.
-Tracking preventions and limitations, ad blockers, privacy regulations, etc. This means that every year we are going to collect fewer data and its accuracy will decline.
+Our data quality is constantly declining, and that’s the truth we have to accept.
+Tracking preventions and limitations, ad blockers, privacy regulations, etc. This means that every year we are going to collect less data, and its accuracy will decline.

 That’s where Google Analytics 4 tries to mitigate this issue (to some extent) and employs machine learning.
 By using various algorithms, GA4 tries to fill in particular gaps of missing data.

-For example, conversion modeling has been running for a while and its promise is to attribute some conversions from a direct channel to something else.
-This is possible once enough data is collected and machine learning in GA4 can use that to predict/estimate which conversions should be re-attributed to another traffic source.
+For example, conversion modeling has been running for a while, and it promises to attribute some conversions from a direct channel to something else.
+This is possible once enough data is collected, and machine learning in GA4 can use that to predict/estimate which conversions should be re-attributed to another traffic source.